EnigmaDamn/pyffmpeg-wiki/Functions.md

 ### log_level

-Set the log level to control how much info and errors are display in the console
+Set the log level to control how much info and errors are display in the console.

 ```python
 ff = FFmpeg()